Pan-African Masters Consortium in Interpretation and Translation (PAMCIT)

 - ASTI, Advanced School of Translators and Interpreters, Buea, Cameroun

-The participating universities, grouped together in the African Consortium Project, are committed to following the same curriculum and to harmonising their approaches to selection, teaching and certifying training.
-They are structured as a network of centres of excellences, located in the different linguistic zones of the continent, which will allow for student and trainer mobility within a pan-African network.
+The participating universities have signed a Memorandum of Understanding establishing PAMCIT and undertake to follow the same curriculum and harmonise their procedures for selection, teaching and the certification of training.
+They are structured as a network of centres of excellence, located in the continent’s various linguistic areas.
+This allows for student and trainer mobility within a Pan-African network.

-This decision enshrined in the Gigiri Declaration, came in the wake of the report entitled 'Language Matters', drawn up by a consultant, Mr Noël Muylle, at the request of the UN Secretariat General.
+The decision to launch the Project, enshrined in the Gigiri Declaration adopted at the Nairobi Conference, came in the wake of the report entitled 'Languages Matter', drawn up by Mr Noël Muylle, consultant, at the request of the UN Secretariat General.

-The report took stock of the state of interpreting and translation in Africa, high-lighting the lack of training structures and of professionals in these fields, to meet the growing demand for these services.
+The report took stock of the state of interpreting and translation in Africa, and highlighted the lack of training structures and of professionals in these fields and thus their inability to meet the growing demand for these services.

-The Directorate General for Interpretation of the European Commission (DG SCIC) is one of the institutional members of the African Project.
-Director General Marco Benedetti has undertaken to accompany and support the universities wishing to provide such high-level training.
+The Directorate General for Interpretation of the European Commission is one of the institutional members of the Project.
+It has undertaken to accompany and support the universities wishing to provide such high-level training.

-With its long experience in training interpreters, it has helped draw up curricula, and provided training for trainers (professional interpreters wishing to acquire the pedagogical tools they need to teach interpreting), and helped train students (in the form of pedagogical assistance missions to the universities concerned.)
+Thanks to its long experience in training interpreters, DG Interpretation has helped to draw up curricula, it provides Training for Trainers (offering training to professional interpreters wishing to acquire the pedagogical tools needed to teach interpreting), and helps to train students (through pedagogical assistance missions to the universities concerned).

-It contributes, when necessary, to acquiring the sophisticated equipment needed for teaching conference interpreting.
+When necessary, it also gives advice on the acquisition of the sophisticated equipment needed for teaching conference interpreting.

-Its presence at admission tests and final examinations, along with representatives from other international organisations, is a quality guarantee for the diplomas awarded.
+The presence of DG Interpretation’s staff at admission tests and final examinations, along with representatives from other international organisations, is guarantee of quality for the degrees awarded.